 The Bahamas created the first shark sanctuary in the Atlantic Ocean in 2011.
 Over 40 shark species reside in its 630,000 km2 marine area, making it the shark diving capital of the world.
 Its vibrant waters support one of the world’s major spiny lobster fisheries, as well as the most important remaining Caribbean queen conch and Nassau grouper fisheries, which collectively generate over $63 million annually.

 Home to the Atlantic’s First Shark Sanctuary

-In 2019, WildAid Marine partnered with The Nature Conservancy and multiple Bahamian government agencies to form a Marine Action Partnership (MAP) to create a comprehensive Marine Protection System Plan for The Bahamas’ Exclusive Economic Zone (EEZ).
+In 2018, WildAid Marine partnered with The Nature Conservancy and multiple Bahamian government agencies to form a Marine Action Partnership (MAP) for Sustainable Fisheries.
+Through the MAP, we will create a comprehensive Marine Protection System Plan for The Bahamas’ Exclusive Economic Zone (EEZ).

 The Bahamas: The Challenge

 In The Bahamas, illegal, unreported, and unregulated (IUU) fishing often targets vulnerable resources including spiny lobster, conch, reef fish, and sharks, among others.
 In 2018, WildAid Marine partnered with The Nature Conservancy and multiple Bahamian government agencies to form a Marine Action Partnership (MAP) to address the challenges posed by foreign and domestic IUU fishing in The Bahamas’ Exclusive Economic Zone (EEZ).